tunabrain/sparse-voxel-octrees/README.md

 Usage
 =====

 On startup, the program will load the sample octree and render it.
 Left mouse rotates the model, right mouse zooms.
 Escape quits the program.
+In order to make CLI arguments easier on Windows, you can use <code>run_viewer.bat</code> to start the viewer.

 Note that due to repository size considerations, the sample octree has poor resolution (256x256x256).
 You can generate larger octrees using the code, however.
 See <code>Main.cpp:initScene</code> for details.
+You can also use <code>run_builder.bat</code> to build the XYZ RGB dragon model.
+To do this, simply download the XYZ RGB dragon model from http://graphics.stanford.edu/data/3Dscanrep/ and place it in the <code>models</code> folder.

 Code
 ====